james-knott-iw/user-service-observability/README.md

-# User Service Project (Build Something Useful)
+# User Service Project with Observability

 This repository contains the code for a Spring Boot API, a Dockerfile to containerise the API and a Docker Compose file to orchestrate the Kong gateway, API and PostgresSQL database images.
+As well as the monitoring tools Prometheus and Grafana.

 ## System Requirements